csecareanu/linux/app_debugging/proc_file_system.md

 ## Process information pseudo-filesystem (/proc)

-The proc filesystem is a pseudo-filesystem which provides an interface to kernel data structures.
-It is commonly mounted at /proc.
+The proc filesystem is a pseudo-filesystem which provides an interface to kernel data structures.\
+It is commonly mounted at `/proc`. \
+It can also be mounted manually using a command such as:\
+`mount -t proc proc /proc`

 Most of it is read-only, but some files allow kernel variables to be changed.

 ### /proc/[pid]/cmdline
 This  read-only file holds the complete command line for the process, unless the process is a zombie.